How conferences are evolving – and what planners should prioritise to stay ahead

 What planners should prioritise in 2026

 The year ahead will favour planners who design events with intention.
-That means aligning conferences to clear business objectives, consolidating budgets across departments to fund fewer, higher-impact events, and measuring success in terms of influence, pipeline and cultural impact rather than simple attendance.
+That means aligning conferences to clear business objectives, consolidating budgets to focus on fewer but higher-impact events, and measuring success through influence, pipeline and cultural impact rather than attendance alone.